Nhanderu/Belizas/ReadMe.md

 * Add comments and XML docs in all code.
 * Add a CSV file writer method.
+* Stop being lazy

 ### License

-This project is released under the terms of the [MIT](http://opensource.org/licenses/MIT) license.
+This project code is released under the terms of the [MIT](http://opensource.org/licenses/MIT) license.